 Its cobblestone streets full of beautiful houses painted in pastel shades are perfect for strolling through them and be surprised at every step.

 To make this tour you can book a guided tour or do it on your own.
-Both styles will allow you to know perfectly each of the interesting places that are in this area of the city.
+Both styles will allow you to get to know perfectly each of the interesting places found in this area of the city.

 Enter the historical center through the Florian Gate and discover the Barbican and the city walls